marlingod/Hadoop_note/AdvancedNotes.md

 Recommendation: set java heap size for Mappers and Reducers to 75% of the mapreduce.map.memory.mb and mapreduce.reduce.memory.mb

-Invenroty the vcores and memory and disks
+Inventory the vcores and memory and disks
 * Calculate the resource needed for other processes
   - reserve 3gb or 20 % of total memory for the os
   - Reserve resources for any non-hadoop Component